cybercongress/cybercongress/site/content/post/cyber-wednesday-2020-02-12.md

 ## @aha203

-Done:
+Ongoing tasks:

+- Research of Technical podcasts landscape
 - In collaboration with @xhipster, @litvintech and other team members improved a general roadmap for cyber-related services
 - In collaboration with @mrlp4 and @litvintech created a plan for infrastructure improvement
-- Research of Technical podcasts landscape

-Ongoing tasks:

 - Research of Technical podcasts landscape

 Todo:
 - Create podcast roadmap
 - detail the roadmap and commit issues at Github